The 20 Most Beautiful Dog Breeds (With Pictures): A Complete Guide

 Furthermore, they also make good family dogs.
 They are gentle with children and attached to their families.
 Grooming them does not take much, and they are extremely trainable.
 As long as you keep them physically and mentally engaged, they can be great dogs.

 14. Siberian Husky

 Siberian Huskies are the stereotypical beautiful dog.
-They often having stunning blue or brown eyes – sometimes with one of both.
+They often have stunning blue or brown eyes—sometimes both.
 They tip the scale at 60 pounds at the most, which makes them smaller than the visually similar Alaskan Malamute.

 These energetic dogs love to chase things, so they need to be kept on a leash at all times.
 They aren’t incredibly easy to train and tend to have a hard time generalizing.
 (That is, they have a difficult time taking the commands they know and using them in new places and situations.)
 However, they are friendly family dogs that can make great companions.